ndreey/ProteinTailor/README.md

 # ProteinTailor
-Program that tailors protein for specific host species to optimise protein expression.
+Program that tailors protein for specific host species to optimize protein expression.